F5 Distributed Cloud Services FAQ

 F5 Distributed Cloud has been PCI Certified as Level 1.
 This is the highest and most stringent level, allowing us to process more than 6 million transactions annually.
 Level 1 assessment consists of an external and independent audit performed annually by a QSA (Qualified Security Assessor).

-Which F5 Distributed Cloud Services are covered by the PCI DSS certification
+Which F5 Distributed Cloud Services are covered by the PCI DSS certification?

-F5 Distributed Cloud Services platform includes network and application layer security, as well as distributed denial of service (DDoS) protection for online enterprises.
+F5 Distributed Cloud Services platform includes network and application layer security, as well as Distributed Denial of Service (DDoS) protection for online enterprises.
 In the PCI DSS certification process, the entire F5 Distributed Cloud global infrastructure has been audited (Console, Control Plane, and all data centers) as well as our security policies and software development processes.

 The PCI DSS objective is to protect cardholder data, therefore F5 Distributed Cloud's certification focused on our Mesh service.
-F5 Distributed Cloud does not process nor store cardholder data in any manner since Mesh acts as a reverse proxy between customers’ origin servers (merchant or payment service provider) and end consumers.
+F5 Distributed Cloud does not process nor store cardholder data in any manner since Mesh acts as a reverse proxy between customer's origin servers (merchant or payment service provider) and end consumers.
 F5 Distributed Cloud treats all communication from the end consumer (which could potentially include PAN (primary account number), security code, and expiration date) to the origin server as opaque data; it does not know if the data includes cardholder data or not, and does not apply any special treatment for cardholder data vs. not.
 F5 Distributed Cloud's Level 1 certification ensures that any action performed on customer traffic by the global infrastructure complies with PCI DSS requirements.

 How does F5 Distributed Cloud help merchants attain PCI compliance?

-For e-commerce merchants, payment service providers, and more generally any customer that stores, transmits, or accepts cardholder data, F5 Distributed Cloud's Level 1 certification will greatly facilitate our customers' own PCI DSS compliance.
+For e-commerce merchants, payment service providers, and more generally any customer that stores, transmits, or accepts cardholder data, F5 Distributed Cloud's Level 1 certification will greatly facilitate our customer's own PCI DSS compliance.

-Furthermore, using F5 Distributed Cloud's Mesh services that include a web application firewall (WAF), helps our customers meet their own PCI requirement 6.6.
+Furthermore, using F5 Distributed Cloud's Mesh services that include a Web Application Firewall (WAF), helps our customers meet their own PCI requirement 6.6.

 F5 Distributed Cloud also enables merchants to use the latest versions of TLS encryption, another important part of PCI compliance.